qtc-de/beanshooter/README.md

 By default, *JMX* endpoints support a *MBean* with name **MLet**.
 This *MBean* can be used to deploy new *MBean* objects on the
 *JMX* agent.
 The codebase for these new *MBean* objects can be gathered over the network e.g. in form of a HTTP request.
-Using the **MLet** feature, attackers with access to a *JMX* agent can easily deploy their own malicious *MBean* objects and compromise the underlying application server. *jmx-exploiter* can support you during this part and handle the *MBean* deployment and interaction for you.
+Using the **MLet** feature, attackers with access to a *JMX* agent can easily deploy their own malicious *MBean* objects and compromise the underlying application server. *jmx-exploiter* is a *Proof-of-Concept* tool, that can be used to identify vulnerable endpoints.

 ![](https://github.com/qtc-de/jmx-exploiter/workflows/master%20maven%20CI/badge.svg?branch=master)
 ![](https://github.com/qtc-de/jmx-exploiter/workflows/develop%20maven%20CI/badge.svg?branch=develop)

 ### Installation